z-jxy/rpkl/README.md

 ## Codegen

 Mostly works, but still a WIP.
-If you want to try it out you can use the following snippet of code
+If you want to try it out, you can enable the `codegen` feature.
 ```rust
 let mut evaluator = pkl_rs::evaluator::Evaluator::new()?;
 let pkl_mod = evaluator.evaluate_module(PathBuf::from("./config.pkl"))?;
 pkl_mod.codegen()?;
 ```

-This can be added to a `build.rs` file to run at build time to generate structs.